 In this case, the client has already taken a plea and been sentenced in either a felony or misdemeanor case.
 The allegations in this proceeding consist of the client’s probation officer alleging that the client has broken the terms of probation and deserves to have his/her probation revoked.
 Punishment in these matters can come in a variety of forms, depending upon the nature of the alleged violation, number of violations, etc. Regardless, a client has a right to a hearing on this matter and to be heard on the issue of punishment.

-If you have been arrested on suspicion of DUI, you need to be totally aware of what the ten (10) day rule could hold for you.
-Under the law, you could lose your driver’s license for a full year unless you schedule an administrative license suspension (ALS) hearing within (10) ten days.
-For more information on this topic, please see the Driving Under the Influence Section under Types of Arrest/Charge.
+If you have been arrested on suspicion of DUI, you need to be totally aware of the fact your driver's license privileges could be negatively impacted under the law.
+You could lose your driver's license for a full year unless you schedule an Administrative License Suspension (ALS) Hearing within thirty (30) days.
+For more information on this topic, PLEASE SEE THE DRIVING UNDER THE INFLUENCE SECTION UNDER TYPES OF ARRESTS/CHARGES, AS WELL AS THE SECTION ENTITLED ALS (1205) HEARING/IMPLIED CONSENT: HEARING vs. IGNITION INTERLOCK.